-Synopsis: appreciating the opportunity given to Jewish people at this time of year, to come closer to G-d through prayer.
-The children will appreciate the importance of prayer, particularly at this time of year, in helping to secure our bond with G-d, which in turn helps us to focus on our prayers and the meanings therein.
-Children will explore some of the key prayers said on Rosh Hashana, Yom Kippur and Succot and how they compare and differ from the prayers said during the rest of the year.
-They will be learning and recalling other aspects of the Jewish new year, Yom Kippur, Succot, Shemini Atzeret and Simchat Torah.
 Key Vocabulary: Rosh Hashanah, Shofar, Yom Kippur, Sukkot, Teshuva, Simchat Torah, Forgiveness, Synagogue, Torah, Bracha, Arba Minim, Sukka, Lulav, Etrog, Haddasim, Aravot, Shehecheyanu, Avinu.
+Malkeinu, Melech, Av

+Knowledge

-Malkeinu, Melech, Av Knowledge By the end of this unit of work pupils should be able to: To know how to decode most Hebrew words with increased fluency and proficiency, from a variety of biblical and modern Hebrew texts To know on Rosh Hashana, we say additional and different prayers To know the similarities and differences between some of the key Tefillot said on the high holydays and Succot To recall key message of the Unetaneh Tokef prayer To recall key laws and traditions of Succot and know the measurements for a Kasher Succah To know the beginning of the episode of Avram leaving his homeland To know the moral values displayed in the Parashat Hashavua.
-SkillsBy the end of this unit of work pupils should be able to:• Blend all letters with all vowels with an increasing proficiency• Decode all Hebrew words• Read the Unetaneh Tokef prayer• Explain the brief historical background of the Unetaneh Tokef prayer.• Present factual information about the festival of Succot.• Read the Bracha said before sitting in a Succah• Build a Succah with the correct measurements and instructions• Begin to explore the 10 tests of Avram, focusing on the 1 st test.• Explain and demonstrate key values learnt from the Parashat Hashavua.
-Possible activities you could use: Ivrit reading programme, Siddur, IWB and JI Tap, Machzor, Mishnah Succot, building a Succah to scale Tribe Succot programmes, Experiencing the artefacts associated with the Chaggei Tishrei Creating a series of instructions for building a Kasher Succah Possible trips or performances: Visit from Tribe Succah van Special assemblies for the Yamim Noraim, Succot and Simchat Torah Visiting different Succot in the local area (Adanese Synagogue) Suggestions for assessment: Written record of Jewish learning Hebrew reading record (Ivrit) Design own Succah building guide Topic web of progression of knowledge Marking and feedback Links to wider curriculum: Maths- measurements of a Succah (minimum and maximum), Literacy - using reading, writing and listening skills to demonstrate understanding of festivals, Geography - Directions of the compass PSHCE- rights and responsibilities, caring for others History/Geography - researching the background of the Unetaneh Tokef prayer Design and Technology - Planning a design and building a Succah
+- To know how to decode most Hebrew words with increased fluency and proficiency, from a variety of biblical and modern Hebrew texts - To know on Rosh Hashana, we say additional and different prayers - To know the similarities and differences between some of the key Tefillot said on the high holydays and Succot - To recall key message of the Unetaneh Tokef prayer - To recall key laws and traditions of Succot and know the measurements for a Kasher Succah - To know the beginning of the episode of Avram leaving his homeland - To know the moral values displayed in the Parashat Hashavua.

+Skills

+- Blend all letters with all vowels with an increasing proficiency - Decode all Hebrew words - Read the Unetaneh Tokef prayer - Explain the brief historical background of the Unetaneh Tokef prayer. - Present factual information about the festival of Succot. - Read the Bracha said before sitting in a Succah - Build a Succah with the correct measurements and instructions - Begin to explore the 10 tests of Avram, focusing on the 1st test. - Explain and demonstrate key values learnt from the Parashat Hashavua.

+Possible activities you could use:

+Ivrit reading programme, Siddur, IWB and JI Tap, Machzor, Mishnah Succot, building a Succah to scale

+Tribe Succot programmes,

+Experiencing the artefacts associated with the Chaggei Tishrei Creating a series of instructions for building a Kasher Succah

+Possible trips or performances:

+Visit from Tribe Succah van

+Special assemblies for the Yamim Noraim, Succot and Simchat Torah Visiting different Succot in the local area (Adanese Synagogue)

+Suggestions for assessment:

+- Written record of Jewish learning

+- Hebrew reading record (Ivrit)

+- Design own Succah building guide

+- Topic web of progression of knowledge

+- Marking and feedback

+Links to wider curriculum:

+- Maths- measurements of a Succah (minimum and maximum), Literacy - using reading, writing and listening skills to demonstrate understanding of festivals, Geography Directions of the compass - PSHCE- rights and responsibilities, caring for others - History/Geography researching the background of the Unetaneh Tokef prayer - Design and Technology Planning a design and building a Succah

+Topic 2 - Chanukah - Year 5